 Unit 3: Civil Rights and Race Relations in the USA 1850-2009

 From the onset of the Civil War to the inauguration of Barack Obama, in this unit you will study the long struggle to equality.
 This course will help you understand the journey of race relations between black and white Americans, we will be looking at not just civil rights but other social changes and asking has true equality been achieved?

-Martin Luther King is regarded as being the key figures of the Civil Rights Movement.
-In this unit you will explore the extent to which this is true?
-Look at how he has divided the opinions of Historians and decide on where you stand.
+The Holocaust is regarded as the one of the most devastating acts of genocide seen in the Modern World.
+In this unit you will explore the extent to which this barbaric act was part of a long term plan of Adolf Hitler’s?
+You will also examine how this issue has divided the opinions of Historians and decide on where you stand.